Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

     ~~~bash
     . config/ios_iNN.sh
     ~~~

-- Ensure that you logged into Azure, and using the correct subscription.

-    ~~~bash
-    az login --use-device-code
-    az account show
-    ~~~

-    If necessary, you can log in using a different account, or use `az account set` to reset which subscription is in use.

 - Build and upload images.
 This creates container images of the specified version, and loads them into the shared repository.